gorkazl/pyGAlib/README.md

 -----------------------------------------------------------------
 ### WHAT IS NEW

+##### January 29, 2019
+New in Version 1.0.1:

+- Minor corrections overall.
+- Function to generate Ravasz-Barabási hierarchical networks added to *models.py* module.

 ##### December 3, 2018
 Release of Version 1.0.0 of pyGAlib.
 The library is now shaped as a proper Python package and is installable using standard tools.
 The structure of the package has been renewed and contains the following modules: